redhat-openstack/openstack-puppet-modules/README.md

 #####`datastax_agent_service_name`
 The name of the datastax-agent service.
-This is ignored if the agent is not installed or datastax_agent_manage_service is false (default **datastax-agent**).
+This is ignored if the agent is not installed
+(default **datastax-agent**).

 #####`disk_failure_policy`